 - Write it on paper or in a sensory writing tray!

 My daughter practiced writing in the baking soda tray with a stick and also her finger.
-You can see the video on Instagram.

 According to my dictionary apps, she writes the last part of the character in the wrong order亅 before 口 instead of 口 before亅.

 However, both of our Chinese teachers have mentioned that generally, it’s okay if there are minor mix ups.
 They reassured that as long as the general order and direction are visually correct, don’t stress!